DevScholar/kbdmouse-js/README.md

 **PC Input Event Emulator for Legacy Web Compatibility**

+⚠️ **Pre-Alpha Warning**: This project is in Pre-Alpha stage and may undergo significant API changes.
+Not recommended for production use.

 ⚠️ **Specialized Tool**: This is NOT a general-purpose virtual keyboard library.
 It's specifically designed for emulator applications and legacy web compatibility scenarios.

 ## Purpose